Sponsored by Kyushu Tourism Board.

 In Fukuoka Prefecture, it isn’t only the shrine on top of Mt.
 Hiko considered as a sacred place, but the mountain as a whole.
 Once you have reached its summit, by foot or monorail cable car, you will discover a beautiful shrine, slightly mysterious atmosphere, among centenary trees and a few peaceful carps.

-And if after a while in Japan you will not be surprised to come across so many beautiful temples and shrines, it is rather remarkable to spot many churches as well!
+And if after spending some time in Japan you will not be surprised to come across so many beautiful temples and shrines, it is rather remarkable to spot so many churches as well!
 Head to Nagasaki and Goto Islands to see for yourself the hidden Christian sites of the region, some of which have recently been designated as Unesco’s World Heritage Sites.
 Made of wood, red bricks, hidden in a dense vegetation… the churches of Nagasaki and Goto and their history are unique and absolutely worth visiting.

 Tasting the local specialties